There are several methods to kill moss growing on concrete driveways, sidewalks, paths, bricks, and pavers. The best methods are:

 At this dilution rate, there is a low chance of the bleach mixture harming your grass, but it is still possible.
 If you are worried about runoff damaging your yard, don’t use this option.

-Mix equal parts of white vinegar and water in a spray bottle, along with 1 tablespoon (15 ml) of dish soap.
+Mix 1 part white vinegar with 2 parts water in a spray bottle.
 Spray moss with the vinegar mixture and let sit for 4–6 hours.
-The moss will die, making it easy to remove.
+The moss will die over the course of 24 hours.
+Within a day or two, you’ll notice the once green moss is now brown.
+It should now also be easy to remove.

 - Non-moss plants exposed to vinegar may also be killed.